uk0/droidrun/CONTRIBUTING.md

 2. Ask in our Discord server
 3. Open a new GitHub issue for complex questions

-Thank you for contributing to DroidRun! 🚀
+Thank you for contributing to Droidrun! 🚀

 ## Language